c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ## Conclusion (Author Opinion)

-My reasearch for improvements in search history commands brings to me results which exceeds my expectation.
-The fzf open my mind for Fuzzy Finder tools purpose, not be limited to command history searching, but extending the possibilities to search anything, for instance you can execute `$ kgp -A | fzf` to search a pods in all Kubernetes cluster.
+My research for improvements in searching history commands has yielded results that exceed my expectations. fzf opened my mind to understand what is Fuzzy Finder and the problem which resolves.
+It not limited to be command history searching only, it is a tool that you can search anything, for instance you can execute `$ kgp -A | fzf` to search a pods in all Kubernetes cluster.
 It is really nice!

-Certainly, I think is a much better alternative to command history search widget default, even for the Fish shell which already has a good history search widget.
+Certainly, I think it is a much better alternative to command history search widget default, even for the Fish shell which already has a good history search widget.

 The interactive searching are blazingly fast and customization expanding the possibilities based on your needs.